 Here are some helpful tips to help keep you secure online:

 You will likely have to set up new academic accounts when you start your new term.
 It’s important to have a unique strong passwords across all your accounts to help keep the criminals out.
 Make sure yours is strong, longer and more memorable by combining three random word.
 Keep them to yourself and use separate ones for each online account.
 Password managers can help to securely remember your passwords, so you don’t have to.

-You should use two-factor authentication as an additional security layer for online banking, shopping and other confidential activities.
+You should use 2-Step Verification (also known as two-factor authentication) as an additional security layer for online banking, shopping and other confidential activities.

 Don’t leave your possessions (laptop or phone) unattended, even in the library.
 Make sure you lock them when you’re not working on it to help keep your information secure.